 The standard impact may include:

-Additional granularity of Ng value (e.g., Ng = Nst where Nst is the total number of subcarriers in a non-punctured non-OFDMA PPDU) required if an additional channel class (e.g., frequency flat channel) is identified by AIML process.
+Additional granularity of Ng value (e.g., Ng = Nst where Nst is the total number of subcarriers in a non-punctured non-OFDMA PPDU) required if an additional channel type (e.g., frequency flat channel) is classified by AIML process.

+The Ng value that is determined (or updated) by using the AIML technique from the beamformee might replace the existing Ng value indicated in the NDP Announcement frame.

 Technical feasibility